 2. Choose a niche…very carefully

-If you spend some time looking at other blogs you will notice that some of the very successful food blogs pretty much blog about all kinds of food and it’s easy to think having a general blog about food is the best way forward…however, you will also notice that most of these general food bloggers have been blogging for years and have made a name for themselves, they probably also started out when there were fewer food bloggers around and it was less competitive.
-These days I think it is very hard to get noticed unless you choose to focus on a particular niche.
+If you spend some time looking at other blogs, you will notice that some of the very successful food blogs pretty much blog about all kinds of food, and it’s easy to think having a general blog about food is the best way forward… However, you will also notice that most of these general food bloggers have been blogging for years and have made a name for themselves.
+They probably also started out when there were fewer food bloggers around and so food blogging was less competitive.
+These days it is virtually impossible to succeed at food blogging unless you choose to focus on a particular niche.

 What do I mean by a niche?
-I mean choosing a fairly tight theme for your blog: healthy food, vegan food, gluten free baking, clean eating, family friendly food, Mexican food, slow-cooked food, cake decorating, low carb, the 5:2 diet, food to make with kids…
+I mean choosing a fairly tight theme for your blog.
+For example: easy vegan dinners, gluten free baking, keto for beginners, 15 minute family friendly dinners, authentic Mexican food, healthy slow-cooker meals, air-fryer dinners for busy families on a budget, fancy cake decorating, easy recipes to make with kids…

 Now once you have a niche you need to think about a name…